percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 the DTLS signaling, but instead forwards DTLS packets received from an endpoint on to the Key Distributor (and vice versa) via a tunnel established between Media Distributor and the Key Distributor.
-This tunnel is used to encapsulate the DTLS-SRTP signaling between the Key Distributor and endpoints is also used to convey HBH key information from the Key Distributor to the Media Distributor, so no additional protocol or interface is required.

 In establishing the DTLS association between endpoints and the Key Distributor, the endpoint **MUST** act as the DTLS client and the